JuliaDatabases/DBInterface.jl/README.md

 **`fetchrow(stmt::StatementHandle) -> Vector{Any}`**

-Fetch the current row returned by execution of a statement as an `Vector{Any}`.
+Fetch the current row returned by execution of a statement as a `Vector{Any}`.

 **Usage example**